Laurina Fazer: Paris Saint-Germain

 Fazer is a youth academy graduate of Paris Saint-Germain.
 She joined the club in 2010 from ASC Val d'Argenteuil at the age of six.
 On 18 June 2020, she signed her first professional contract with the club until June 2023.

 Fazer made her official debut for the club on 14 November 2020 in a 14–0 league win against Issy.
 She scored her first goal for the club on 8 December 2021 in a 6–0 UEFA Women's Champions League win against Zhytlobud-1 Kharkiv.

 Fazer won UNFP Première Ligue Young Player of the Year award in both 2021–22 and 2022–23 seasons.
-On 3 July 2023, she signed a two year contract extension with the club until June 2025.
+On 3 July 2023, she signed a two-year contract extension with the club until June 2025.

 San Diego Wave

 On 29 July 2025, Fazer joined NWSL club San Diego Wave on a contract through the 2027 season.
 She made her Wave debut on 16 August, coming on as a second-half substitute for Gia Corley in a 2–1 victory over Bay FC.
 Two weeks later, she recorded her first NWSL start, playing 45 minutes in a scoreless draw with Seattle Reign FC.
+Fazer totaled 9 appearances in her first season with San Diego as the Wave finished in sixth and advanced to the playoffs.
+She played the entirety of the Wave's quarterfinal defeat to the Portland Thorns on 9 November 2025.

 International career

 Fazer is a French youth international.
 In July 2022, she captained the French team at the 2022 FIFA U-20 Women's World Cup.

+Fazer has also played for the French under-23 squad. scored against Netherlands on 26 October 2023, netting a penalty in the 85th minute.
+She was the captain of the side during that match, and also during the match against Sweden a few days later.

 In September 2022, Fazer received her first call-up to the France national team.

-On 31 March 2023, Fazer was called up to the France national team.
 She made her international debut against Colombia in a friendly match on 7 April 2023.

 Fazer was named in the 26-player preliminary squad, announced on 6 June 2023, for the 2023 FIFA Women's World Cup.
 She was named in the final 23-player squad announced on 4 July 2023.

-Fazer scored against Netherlands on 26 October 2023, scoring a penalty in the 85th minute.
-She was the captain of the side during that match, and also during the match against Sweden a few days later.